 Remote work resources

 For AgriLife IT agency supported employees

-The AgriLife IT service desk will continue operation and provide remote assistance for the majority of computer and software support needs.
-A skeleton team available to perform hands-on computer repair as required.
-The group has also put together the following reference guide with details on how to access email, files and perform voice, video and chat collaboration with fellow employees and others: https://firstcallhelp.tamu.edu/remote-office-resource-guide/
+AgriLife IT has put together the following reference guide with details on how to access email and files and perform voice, video and chat collaboration with fellow employees and others: https://firstcallhelp.tamu.edu/knowledge-base/remote-office-resources/

-Additional information from the university on working from home can be found here: https://it.tamu.edu/work-from-home.php.
+Additional information from the university on working from home can be found at https://it.tamu.edu/work-from-home.php.

 For College employees

 Information from the university on working from home, as well as VPN support, can be found at https://it.tamu.edu/work-from-home.php.